kubewarden/docs/docs/writing-policies/go/01-intro-go.md

 This module provides all the Kubernetes Types in a TinyGo-friendly way.
 - [gjson](https://github.com/tidwall/gjson):
 This provides a query language for quick navigation of JSON documents and data retrieval.
-This library doesn't use the `encoding/json` package provided by Go's stdlib, hence it's usable with TinyGo.
+This library doesn't use the `encoding/json` package provided by Go's `stdlib`, hence it's usable with TinyGo.
 - [mapset](https://github.com/deckarep/golang-set):
 Provides a Go implementation of the [Set](<https://en.wikipedia.org/wiki/Set_(abstract_data_type)>)